-Option Description :tmpdir Uploaded images will be temporally stored in this folder before being copied to OpenNebula - cOpenNebula daemon host and port :host IP address on which the server will listen on.
+Option Description :tmpdir Uploaded images will be temporally stored in this folder before being copied to OpenNebula - cOpenNebula daemon host and port comfegute the timeout (seconds) for XMLRPC calls from sunstone.
+See Shell Environment variables :host IP address on which the server will listen on.
 0.0.0 by default. :port Port on which the server will listen.
-9869 by default. :sessions Method of keeping user sessions.
+9869 by default. sessions Method of keeping user sessions.
 It can be memory or memcache.
 For server that spawn more than one process (like Passenger or Unicorn) memcache should be used :mem- Host where memcached server resides cache_host :mem- Port of memcached server cache_port :mem- memcache namespace where to store sessions.
-Useful when memcached server is used by more cache_nam esparveces :de- Log debug level: 0 = ERROR, 1 = WARNING, 2 = INFO, 3 = DEBUG bug_level :env Execution environment for Sunstone. dev, Instead of pulling the minified js all the files will be pulled (app/main.js).
-Check the Building from Source guide in the docs, for details on how to run Sunstone in development. prod, the minified js will be used (dist/main.js) :max_uploa ad Mateinsizer allowed size of uploaded images (in bytes).
+Useful when memcached server is used by more cache_nam :de- Log debug level: 0 = ERROR, 1 = WARNING, 2 = INFO, 3 = DEBUG bug_level :env Execution environment for Sunstone. dev, Instead of pulling the minified js all the files will be pulled (app/main.js).
+Check the Building from Source guide in the docs, for details on how to run Sunstone in development. prod, the minified js will be used (dist/main.js) :max_uploa nd Mateinsizer allowed size of uploaded images (in bytes).
 Leave commented for unlimited size :auth Authentication driver for incoming requests.
 Possible values are sunstone, opennebula, remote and x509.
 Check authentication methods for more info :core_auth Authentication driver to communicate with OpenNebula core.
 Possible values are x509 or cipher.
 Check cloud_auth for more information :en- For external authentication drivers, such as LDAP.
-Performs a URL encoding on the credentials sent code_user ptastOpperdNebula, e.g. secret%20password.
+Performs a URL encoding on the credentials sent code user ptast Quertal Nebula, e.g. secret %20 password.
 This only works with "opennebula" auth. :lang Default language for the Sunstone interface.
-This is the default language that will be used if user has not defined a variable LANG with a different valid value its user template :vnc_proxy Baste port for the VNC proxy.
-The proxy will run on this port as long as Sunstone server does.
-29876 by default. :vnc_proxy supportowssily.
+This is the default language that will be used if user has U not defined a variable LANG with a different valid value its user template :vnc_proxy 1 J by default. :vnc proxy supportowssily.
 If enabled, the proxy will be set up with a certificate and a key to use secure web- sockets.
-If set to only the proxy will only accept encrypted connections, otherwise it will accept both encrypted or unencrypted ones.
-Full path to certificate file for wss connections.
-Fery I path to key file.
-Not necessary if key is included in certificate. · · Epratble ipv6 for novnc. (true or false) :vnc_reque st Reases state of the state o :ta- Default table order, resources get ordered by ID in asc or desc order. ble_order :market- Username credential to connect to the Marketplace. place_user :market- Password to connect to the Marketplace. place_pass :market- Endpoint to connect to the Marketplace.
-If commented, a 503 service unavailable error will place_url be returned to clients. :one- Endpoint to connect to the OneFlow server. flow_serve :routes List of files containing custom routes to be loaded.
-Check server plugins for more info.
+If set to only the proxy will only accept encrypted connections, otherwise it will accept both encrypted or unencrypted ones. :vnc_proxy :vnc_proxy :vnc_proxy st Epasses MONC password for external windows, by default it will not be requested (true or false) :ta- Default table order, resources get ordered by ID in asc or desc order. ble_order :market- Username credential to connect to the Marketplace. place_userr :market- Password to connect to the Marketplace. place_pass :market- Endpoint to connect to the Marketplace.
+If commented, a 503 service unavailable error will be returned to clients. place_url :one- Endpoint to connect to the OneFlow server. flow_server List of files containing custom routes to be loaded.
+Check server plugins for more info. :routes List of mes containing custom routes to be loaded.
+Uneck server blugins for more into.